Perfect Year to buy Property The Brazilian currency has never Read more →

 If you are transferring small payments to family, friends, or even a small downpayment upon signing a property purchase contract, you may want to check how to transfer amounts of up to USD10,000 through apps to Brazil.

-If you need to send any amount through traditional bank channels, make sure you have solid documentation to support your remittance, and you don't mind the seller being fully paid before you get legal title to the property you are buying.
+If you need to send an amount higher than USD10,000, traditional banks may work as long as you are willing to endure the severe red tape and friction involved.
+Make sure you have a solid documentation to support your transfer and that you are comfortable with the seller being fully paid before you get legal title to the property (or another asset) you are buying.
 Learn more on how to send money to Brazil through the usual bank system.

 By just learning these seven things you need to know when transferring money to Brazil, you will be better prepared than the vast majority of people trying to send money to Brazil!
 Check it now.

-Have a question not previously answered?
+Have a very specific question about international money transfer to Brazil?
 Check our definitive FAQ to read all questions and answers ever received by our staff.
 Got a question not addressed?
 Ask this question on our YouTube page to have it answered at no cost to you and added to our FAQ.

 Are you in a hurry and got only 3 minutes to spare?
 Want to know some of the main things to know when transferring money to Brazil to purchase Real Estate.
 Watch our Sending Money to Brazil to Buy Real Estate video now!